Crohn’s disease is a type of inflammatory bowel disease. It affects the digestive tract and causes diarrhea, abdominal pain, and weight loss.

 There is no cure for Crohn’s disease, but people can make certain lifestyle changes and take medicines to relieve symptoms and manage the condition.

 Depending on the type of Crohn’s disease, the severity of symptoms, and the person’s medical history, doctors may recommend one or more of the following

 - steroids or other medicines to reduce inflammation

 - sulfasalazine to manage mild symptoms

 - surgery to remove a part of the stomach or intestine

-The NIDDK suggest that some dietary changes can help reduce the symptoms of Crohn’s disease.
-Their tips include:
+The National Institute of Diabetes and Digestive and Kidney Diseases suggests some dietary changes to help reduce the symptoms of Crohn’s disease.
+They include: